ALL STATE DATA UPDATED FOR 2022!

-As the table shows, Vermont is well ahead of the national averages for approvals at both the Initial Application and Reconsideration levels.
+As the table shows, Vermont is well ahead of the national averages for approvals at the Initial Application and on par at the Reconsideration level.
 This has been consistent for a number of years.
 Note that Vermont doesn’t have any offices that handle Hearings (the third level of the application process).
 Hearings conducted for applicants from Vermont are typically scheduled and conducted by Judges working in the Manchester office in New Hampshire [Link TK].

 Vermont Initial Application Approval Over Time

 |Initial Application Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart show, Vermont’s approval rates have been around 6 percentage points higher than the national average of Initial Applications going back a number of years.
 In 2020, Vermont ranked 13th in the nation in terms of percentage approval of Initial Applications.
 Approval rates have been gently climbing in Vermont for several years, but the chances of being approved at the Initial Application level in Vermont is still less than 50-50.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Vermont Reconsideration Approval Over Time